Taceor/EggZlist/README.md

 #Instructions for using Gulp and Sass with Nodejs
+(This assumes a package.json file and node_modules folder exists!)

 1) Install Nodejs (This installs Nodejs version 7, but other versions should work too)